 Follow these steps in a Convention case, which must be completed before applying for a visa :

-- First, select an adoption service provider.
+First, select an adoption service provider.
 The adoption service provider will guide you through the adoption process and provide services such as performing the Home Study.

-- Second, file Form I-800A with USCIS.
+Second, file Form I-800A with USCIS.
 The USCIS must find that you are eligible and suitable to adopt a child from a Convention country.
 Submit Form I-800A (Application for Determination of Suitability to Adopt a Child from a Convention Country) to USCIS along with your home study and other documents.
-As part of the review, prospective adoptive parents submit their fingerprints
+As part of the review, prospective adoptive parents submit their fingerprints to be checked against criminal and child abuse registries.
+Once approved, your adoption service provider transmits the I-800A and supporting documents to the country from which you plan to adopt.

-- Third, the foreign country matches you with the child.
+Third, the foreign country matches you with the child.
 The Convention country from which you plan to adopt reviews the I-800A and accepts you as a prospective adoptive parent.
 The country then matches you with a child and sends a report on the child’s medical and social history – called an Article 16 Report – through the adoption service provider.
-You have at least
+You have at least two weeks to accept the match.

-- Fourth, File the I-800 with USCIS.
+Fourth, File the I-800 with USCIS.
 To accept the match, file Form I-800 (Petition to Classify Convention Adoptee as an Immediate Relative) and Article 16 Report with USCIS.
 USCIS reviews Form I-800 to determine whether the child qualifies as a Convention adoptee.
 If needed, submit any waiver applications to cover known or suspected visa ineligibilities at this time as well.
-USCIS
+USCIS then provisionally approves the I-800 and any waiver applications and sends the file to the Department of State.

-- Fifth, Submit your Visa application to the U.S. Embassy or Consulate.
+Fifth, Submit your Visa application to the U.S. Embassy or Consulate.
 You will be contacted by the National Visa Center when your case has been assigned to a U.S. Consulate or Embassy overseas.
 The Consulate or Embassy will contact you with instructions for the next steps in the adoption process.
-One of those steps will be to submit the immigrant visa application (Form DS-230) to the
+One of those steps will be to submit the immigrant visa application (Form DS-230) to the U.S. Embassy or Consulate in the Convention country.
+(Certain cases require Form DS-156, the nonimmigrant visa application, instead; check with your ASP.)
+At this stage, a consular officer reviews the application to determine whether the child appears to qualify for the visa.

-- Sixth, Consular Officer sends Article 5 letter to the foreign Central Authority.
+Sixth, Consular Officer sends Article 5 letter to the foreign Central Authority.
 After reviewing the visa application, the consular officer sends the Convention country’s Central Authority notification – called an Article 5 Letter – that you are a suitable adoptive parent and that the child will be able to enter and reside permanently in the United States.

-- Seven, adopt or obtain legal custody of the child.
+Seven, adopt or obtain legal custody of the child.
 With the issuance of the Article 5 Letter, you may adopt or obtain legal custody of the child.

-- Eight, the Convention country issue an Article 23 Certificate.
+Eight, the Convention country issue an Article 23 Certificate.
 The Convention country certifies that the adoption or grant of custody complies with the Convention by issuing an Article 23 Certificate.
 This may take the form of the adoption or custody decree and may be sent directly to the consular officer at the Embassy or Consulate.

-- Nine, you have your final Visa interview at the U.S. Embassy or Consulate.
+Nine, you have your final Visa interview at the U.S. Embassy or Consulate.
 Once the consular section has a complete file, they will contact you to schedule the final visa interview at the Embassy or Consulate.
 During the interview, present the valid adoption or custody decree.

-- Ten, the Embassy or Consulate issues a Hague Certificate, approves the I-800 and issues a IH-3 or IH-4 Visa.
+Ten, the Embassy or Consulate issues a Hague Certificate, approves the I-800 and issues an IH-3 or IH-4 Visa.
 At the final visa interview the consular officer issues you a Hague Certificate to certify that the adoption or grant of custody meets the requirements of the Convention and the IAA, grants final approval of the I-800 petition, and issues your child the IH-3 or IH-4 visa.

 Steps in the Non-Hague Visa Process